Television in Mexico

-Television is a popular form of entertainment in Mexico, with mass entertainment playing an important role in creating a national, unified culture.
-The telenovelas are very traditional in Mexico and are translated to many languages and seen all over the world with renowned names like Lucero, Thalía, Verónica Castro, Itati, Leticia Calderón and Victoria Ruffo.
+Television is a popular form of entertainment in Mexico, with mass entertainment playing an important role in creating a national unified culture.
+Telenovelas are very traditional in Mexico, translated into many languages, and watched all over the world with famous names like Lucero, Thalía, Verónica Castro, Itati, Leticia Calderón and Victoria Ruffo.

 Network television

-There are three major television companies in Mexico that own the primary networks and broadcast covering all nation, Televisa, TV Azteca and Imagen Television.
+Three major television companies in Mexico own the primary networks and broadcasts covering all nation, Televisa, TV Azteca and Imagen Television.
 Televisa is also the largest producer of Spanish-language content in the world and also the world's largest Spanish-language media network.
 Media company Grupo Imagen is another national coverage television broadcaster in Mexico, that also owns the newspaper Excélsior.
-Grupo Multimedios is another media conglomerate with Spanish-language broadcasting in Mexico, Spain, and the United States.
+Grupo Multimedios is another media conglomerate with Spanish-language broadcasting in Mexico, Costa Rica and the United States.

 Televisa owns the Las Estrellas and Canal 5 networks, while TV Azteca owns the Azteca 7 and Azteca Uno networks.

 There are also several other commercial networks with less than 75% national reach.
 Chief among these are Televisa's NU9VE, which in some areas shares time with regional programming, and Multimedios Televisión, which broadcasts mostly in northeastern Mexico.

 Noncommercially, Canal Once operated by the Instituto Politécnico Nacional is the oldest educational television service in Latin America.
 The Sistema Público de Radiodifusión del Estado Mexicano (SPR) operates a network of digital retransmitters which offer multiple public television stations, including Canal 22, teveunam, Ingenio TV and its own Canal Catorce.
 As SPR's national transmitter network complements that of Canal Once, almost all of its stations also retransmit that network.